jonezy/rocket/README.md

 Anyways, rocket is a wrapper to that data that makes it really easy to acceess it.
 Hope you dig it.

+# rocket cli

+One of the things missing from the nextbus data is an end point with all the stops and there longitude + latitude.
+This would obviously be a great thing to have if you wanted to say, show a user a list of stops that are close to them.

+This functionality is included in rocket.
+Simply type:

+    rocket run

+and a file will be saved to `./out/all.json` that contains all the routes + stops for the ttc with there lon + lat.